 How do you manage the integration of Grasple exercises with the lectures when your exercises are used in other courses (where you are not the lecturer)?
 Any other tips?

 A: Kirsten: Yes, videos and knowledge clips are a great way to explain theory and include in a Grasple lesson.
+A video can also be used to show an example from the field, followed by questions how the theory applies to the example.
 Cathy: I use it at a high school for physics

 A: Fokko and Iris - Goal is 5 questions/pool (if properly parametrized).
 Exam is 1.5 hours; this determines the number of questions.